Use of Computers and Data Communications

 - The more graphical based component of the internet that encompasses many thousands of text, graphic, audio and video files interlinked throughout the world.

 4.1 Common Forms of Computer Abuse

-4.1.1 Misuse or abuse of computers, computer systems, computer networks, programs, and data are prohibited.
+4.1.1 Misuse or abuse of computers, computer systems, computer networks or any other electronic communication technologies is prohibited.
 The following topics are considered areas of abuse:

 - attempting to access another user's computer files without permission;

 - supplying or attempting to supply false or misleading information or identification in order to access another user's account;

 - deliberate, unauthorized attempts to access or use University computers, computer facilities, networks, systems, programs or data;

 - the unauthorized manipulation of Appalachian's computer systems, programs or data.